Eventual-Inc/Daft/docs/source/learn/user_guides/udf.rst

 Multi-column per-partition functions using ``@udf``
 ---------------------------------------------------

-``Expression.apply`` is great for convenience, but has two main limitations:
+:meth:`.apply <daft.expressions.Expression.apply>` is great for convenience, but has two main limitations:

 1. It can only run on single columns
 2. It can only run on single items at a time